Home » UPSC Syllabus » Per Capita Income of India

 2010 1,358 1,358

-Per Capita Income of India States-wise List
+Per Capita Income of Indian States wise List

 India is a vast and diverse country with differences in the level of regional development.
 Some regions of India like west coastal states are relatively more developed than the eastern and north-eastern states of India.
 This is an outcome of the interplay of a number of physical and human factors.
 Physical factors include terrain, and topography which makes eastern India either hilly and rocky or flood-prone which makes them less accessible.
-Human factors include corruption, security-related challenges, outmigration of labours etc. This regional inequality is reflected in the per capita income of different states.
+Human factors include corruption, security-related challenges, outmigration of labourers etc. This regional inequality is reflected in the per capita income of different states.

 State/ UT Per Capita Income (INR) 2020-21 (based on current price) Per Capita Income ($) 2020-21 (based on current price)